Memorial set for Air National Guard pilot, 48: 'A true warrior in every sense of the word'

 Last May in response to the COVID-19 pandemic, Jauquet led flyovers of medical facilities throughout the area in a salute to health care workers and first responders.

-Jauquet, son of an Air Force pilot, was born on an air base in North Dakota.
+Jauquet, the son of an Air Force pilot, was born on an air base in North Dakota.

 He earned a degree in mechanical engineering from the University of Tulsa.
 While at TU, he was president of Pi Kappa Alpha fraternity.